 Most of the computer users are familiar with the term Firewall.
-Firewalls are Hardware or Software programs that monitor incoming and outgoing connections analyzing the packet data for malicious behavior.
-Like the definition says, there are both Software and Hardware Firewall.
+Firewalls are Hardware devices or Software programs that monitor incoming and outgoing connections analyzing the packet data for malicious behavior.
+Like the definition says, there are both Software and Hardware Firewalls.
 In this modern age, we are literally at war with hackers and malware and virus developers, all the time and data security has become the number one concern.
 To protect our computers, we use security software like AntiVirus and Firewalls – and as we just mentioned, there are two kinds of firewalls – Hardware firewalls and Software firewalls.

 Hardware firewall vs. Software firewall